stazio/SolderPlus/README.md

 **Note** that the *public* folder should be the main folder for production.
 On some servers it could be called *public_html* or *htdocs*.
 Rename it accordingly.

-Then, simply run through the installer!
+Then, simply open the installation in your favorite browser and the installer will guide you through the process.

+For more detailed information view the wiki guide [here](TODO).

 Dev Installation